anyoptimization/pymoo/README.rst

 .. _Citation:

 Citation
 ********************************************************************************

-We are currently working on a journal publication for *pymoo*.
-Meanwhile, if you have used our framework for research purposes, please cite us with:
+If you have used our framework for research purposes, you can cite our publication by:

+| `J. Blank and K. Deb, pymoo: Multi-Objective Optimization in Python, in IEEE Access, vol. 8, pp. 89497-89509, 2020, doi: 10.1109/ACCESS.2020.2990567 <https://ieeexplore.ieee.org/document/9078759>`_
+|
+| BibTex:

 ::

     @ARTICLE{pymoo,
         author={J. {Blank} and K. {Deb}},
         journal={IEEE Access},
-        title={Pymoo: Multi-Objective Optimization in Python},
+        title={pymoo: Multi-Objective Optimization in Python},
         year={2020},
         volume={8},
         number={},
         pages={89497-89509},
     }

 .. _Contact: